jessetrippe/jessetrippe.github.io/_work_items/06-coyote-tms.md

 <section>
 	<h2 class="visually-hidden">Introduction</h2>
 	<div>
 		<p>My position at Coyote allowed me to work on many projects, the largest of which is their business-to-business Transportation Management System (TMS).
-Working with a team of over 20 developers, I was responsible for every page's overall design and user interface, the implementation, development, and maintenance of the app's CSS framework and HTML, and the occassional copy-writing.
+Working with a team of over 20 developers, I was responsible for every page's overall design and user interface, the implementation, development, and maintenance of the app's CSS framework and HTML, and the occasional copy-writing.
 This required great team-working and communication skills as well as an extremely acute attention to detail.
-As with most projects at Coyote, my responsibilites on this project grew to span across many roles including Business Analyst, Quality Assurance Tester, and User Experience Designer.</p>
+As with most projects at Coyote, my responsibilities on this project grew to span across many roles including Business Analyst, Quality Assurance Tester, and User Experience Designer.</p>
 	</div>
 	<div>
 		<table>